All In (Homeland): Plot

 Senator Paley (Dylan Baker) visits Dar Adal (F. Murray Abraham) in prison, asking for help in discerning what Saul is doing in Russia.
 Dar looks at the flight manifest and quickly recognizes that Saul and Carrie are organizing a covert operation.
 Dar then gives him advice on how to track down Saul's task force stateside, which leads them to Clint (Peter Vack).
-Janet (Ellen Adair), the Chief of Staff to Senator Paley, threatens Clint with legal action.
+Paley's chief of staff Janet Bayne (Ellen Adair) threatens Clint with legal action.
 Clint confesses that Saul and Carrie are in Russia to exfiltrate Simone (Sandrine Holt), who is indeed alive.
 Janet urges Paley to relay this information to the Russian ambassador (Elya Baskin) to sabotage the mission, thereby ending Keane's hopes to salvage her administration.
 Paley, visibly conflicted, does nothing while Janet is seen talking to the ambassador herself.

-Saul (Mandy Patinkin) and Carrie (Claire Danes) sit down for a diplomatic meeting with representatives from the SVR (state intelligence agency) and the GRU (military intelligence agency).
-Saul insists on the presence of Yevgeny Gromov (Costa Ronin) before proceeding — a pretense to lure Gromov away from Simone.
-When Gromov shows up at the meeting, a team led by Anson (James D'Arcy) storms the safehouse where Simone is being kept, but are forced to retreat after being ambushed by guards.
+In Moscow, Saul (Mandy Patinkin) and Carrie (Claire Danes) sit down for a diplomatic meeting with representatives from the SVR (state intelligence agency) and the GRU (military intelligence agency).
+Saul insists on the presence of Yevgeny Gromov (Costa Ronin) before proceeding — a pretense to lure Yevgeny away from Simone.
+When Yevgeny shows up at the meeting, a team led by Anson (James D'Arcy) storms the safehouse where Simone is being kept, but are forced to retreat after being ambushed by guards.

 Saul declares the mission a failure, but Carrie is determined to devise a new plan before leaving.
-She observes dissension between the SVR's General Yakushin and the GRU's Colonel Mirov during the meeting, and wonders how her team can exploit the tense relationship.
-Sandy (Catherine Curtin) discovers that General Yakushin (Misha Kuznetsov) of the SVR is hiding $300M in various U.S. banking institutions.
+She observes dissension between the SVR's General Yakushin (Misha Kuznetsov) and the GRU's Colonel Mirov (Merab Ninidze) during the meeting, and wonders how her team can exploit the tense relationship.
+Sandy (Catherine Curtin) discovers that Yakushin is hiding $300 million in various U.S. banking institutions.